 ME: How many varieties of tomato do you grow here at Full Belly?

 AB: Probably 25 plus varieties.
 We have cherry tomatoes that make up six or eight different varieties.
-There are some heirlooms that probably make up 15 to 20, and then there are Roma and slicer types that make up another four or five varieties.
+Some heirlooms probably make up 15 to 20, and then there are Roma and slicer types that make up another four or five varieties.

 ME: Why did you choose these varieties?